GreenChild04/prosole/README.md

 # prosole
-A polished, clean and colourful console logging and user input system.
+A polished, clean and colourful console logging and user input library.